-If the allegation is not proven by investigation, provided that you (the whistleblower) did not deliberately raise an allegation which you knew to be untrue, no action will be taken against you by LanguageCert.
+If the allegation is not proven by investigation, provided that you (the whistleblower) did not deliberately raise an allegation that you knew to be untrue, no action will be taken against you by LanguageCert.

-If the allegation was made due to a genuine misunderstanding, the individual(s) (e.g. Test Centre staff member) who have been the subject of the investigation will be expected to bear no malice or ill feeling towards their accuser, while colleagues should not mistreat a whistleblower.
+If the allegation was made because of a genuine misunderstanding, the individual(s) (e.g. Test Centre staff member) who has/have been the subject of the investigation will be expected to bear no malice or ill feeling towards their accuser, while colleagues should not mistreat a whistleblower.

-If, however, the investigation concludes that you (the whistleblower) raised an allegation which you knew not to be true, disciplinary action may be taken against you by your employer.
+If, however, the investigation concludes that you (the whistleblower) raised an allegation that you knew not to be true, disciplinary action may be taken against you by your employer.

-Seeking independent advice
+9 Seeking independent advice